CoLRev-Environment/search-query/README.md

 #   Query: ("digital health"[Title/Abstract]) AND ("privacy"[Title/Abstract]
 #                                                ^^^
 ```
-Once we have created a `query` object, we can translate it for different databases.
+Once a `query` object is created, it can be translated for different databases.
-Note how the syntax is translated and how the search for `Title/Abstract` is split into two elements:
+The translation illustrates how the search for `Title/Abstract` is split into two elements:
 ```python
 from search_query.parser import parse